danjohnson3141/Jekyll-Test/users/GET-user_feed.md

 * Visible posts that are liked by connected user
 * Visible posts that are created by connected user
 * Notifciation if connected user changes their title
-* Notification is connected user changes their organization
+* Notification if connected user changes their organization
+* Notification if connected user registers for visible and/or followed event
+* Notification if connected user creates a visible group
 * Posts the user is following

 These items are sorted by the most recently created at the top of the list and then descending.
-Several actions that can be taken by other users can bump the order of the posts.
-These actions need to be taken by user connections of the active user for them to affect the user feed sort order.
-The exact same action taken by somebody who is not a connection will not affect the sort order.
+Several actions that can be taken by other users can affect the order of the posts by bumping tht post to the top of the list.
+Whether or not the user is following a post and also whether the action was taken by a connection or non-connection will affect this.
+If the user *is not* following the post, the action must be taken by a connection for it to affect the sort order.
+If the user *is* following the post, then the action does not need to be performed by a connection for the sort order to be affected.

 * Comment on a visible post
 * Like on a visible post
 * Adding an attachment

-If a user is following a post the above actions will also affect the sort order of that post regardless of the connection status of the user who perfomed that action.

 =
 #### Authentication